 Look after them, They are a Danger to Themselves

 The risk of them killing themselves and/or you with their own weapons - such as using RPGs in confined spaces - remains, but this can be mitigated by taking such weapons off them.
-Separate addons for the mods allow the player to swap, lend and confiscate weapons and equipment between members of the team (including temporary members, such as escortees).
+Separate addons for the mods allow the player to swap, lend and confiscate weapons and equipment between members of the team - including temporary members, such as escortees.

 The ‘getting in the way’ problem persists, however.
 Some S.T.A.L.K.E.R. add-ons include a ‘get out of the way’ command.
 This will force the offending NPC to get out of the way.
 This is very useful if they are inadvertently blocking a doorway.
-Half-Life 2’s A.I. appears to be sufficient to work this out by itself and will move out of the way on its own, accompanied by a “Sorry Gordon”.
+Half-Life 2’s A.I. appears to be sufficient to work this out by itself and will move out of the way on its own, accompanied by an apologetic “Sorry Gordon”.

 The ‘fragile escortees’ problem is fixed due to NPCs - including escortees - not being especially fragile - at least - no more fragile than the player.
 Their resilience is of course affected by their gear.
 An NPC wearing a ratty leather jacket is going to be more vulnerable than someone in a hulking great exoskeleton with Level IV body armour after all.

-What’s more, failure to protect the escortee will not result in an instant game over.
+Another boon is that failure to protect the escortee will not result in an instant game over.
 You won’t get paid of course, and your reputation will take a hit, but both your rep and your bank balance can be rebuilt by successfully completing other quests later.
 These later quests needn’t be escort quests either - fetch quests, deliveries, and assassinations* will all line your purse and raise your reputation.